-Give2Asia actively monitors the changing regulatory landscape governing international grantmaking and will update this page as the environment evolves.
+Give2Asia actively monitors the changing regulatory landscape governing international grantmaking.

-For donations made online, unless otherwise specified, there is an automated email receipt that qualifies as a tax receipt.
+For donations made online, you will receive an automated email that qualifies as a tax receipt.
 For checks, wires, or stocks donations, a paper receipt is mailed out within two weeks of receiving the donation.
 If no address is provided, no receipt will be mailed.
 Please contact us if there was an issue with your receipt.

 This is important for legal reasons that preserve Give2Asia’s independence and the donor’s tax benefits, and not because Give2Asia seeks to deny the donor recognition.